Lepovirta/lepo/content/posts/2020-05-20-cd-for-aws-without-trusting-a-third-party-ci.md

 }
 ```

-The project configuration includes all of the parameters listed in the “Project info in SSM parameters” section.
+The project configuration includes all of the parameters listed in the "Project info in SSM parameters" section.
 As mentioned earlier, we’ll load a single SSM parameter, and parse its content as JSON.
 Some of the parameters have sensible defaults, so we’ll just go ahead and fill in the gaps if there’s any.
 We’ll also validate that at least the Git URL and the deployment command have been specified, and fail fast if they’re not.

 With all the project information fetched, we can go ahead and clone the Git repository using [this handy Go library](https://github.com/go-git/go-git).